anandu06dev/ng4StarterKit/README.md

 ## Services
 Singleton services are elementary artifacts in typical Angular applications.
 Most of the functionality that does not belong in a component would normally be added to services.
-We focus on the service strategy of Domain-Driven Design which knows application-, domain- and infrastructure services.
+Nevertheless, we will taxonomize our code basis in the direction of Domain-Driven Design patterns, which knows application-, domain- and infrastructure services.
+We will introduce the Repository pattern in flavor of Data-Access Services.

-If we want to coordinate scope and lifetime successfully we must adhere to a few basic guidelines:
+If we want to coordinate scope and lifetime successfully we must adhere to best practices:

 **» Services shared through the module providers array**<br/><br/>